hyprwm/hyprland-wiki/pages/Getting Started/Quick-start.md

 Once you log in, you'll be greeted with a yellow warning that will give you some basic keybind info of your pregenerated config.

-I recommend you use the config provided in `examples/hyprland.conf` though.
+It's better to use the config provided in `examples/hyprland.conf` though.

 Paste it into `~/.config/hypr/hyprland.conf`